LafLaurine/imac2-web-dashboard/README.md

 # Chaos Dashboard

-A website made to follow bad news around the world
+A website made to follow bad news around the world.
+Yo can check it [here](https://chaosdashboard.guillaumehaerinck.com/#HellsDoor).
+The post-mortem is [available here](doc/POST-MORTEM.pdf).

 ## Getting Started